luizdamim/api-documentation/source/reference/v1/issuers-api/get-issuer.rst

 .. api-name:: Issuers API
    :version: 1

-.. warning:: The v1 API has been deprecated.
-The v1 API will be supported for the foreseeable future, at least until
+.. warning:: The v1 API has been deprecated and will be shut down 31 December 2024.
-             July 2023.
-However, new features will only be added to the v2 API.

              The new v2 API no longer supports retrieving issuers separately.
 Instead, issuers can be retrieved by using the ``issuers`` include on the Methods API.
 Documentation for the Methods API v2 can be found